ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 --build-arg ARTIFACTORY_USERNAME=$ARTIFACTORY_USERNAME \
 -t watson-nlp-container:v1
 ```
 This will create a Docker image called `watson-nlp-container:v1`.
 When the container runs, it will serve two stock models:
 - sentiment_document-cnn-workflow_en_stock
 - ensemble_classification-wf_en_emotion-stock

 ### 3. Run the server locally
-Use the following command to start the server on your local machine.
+Use the following command to start the service on your local machine.
 ```
 docker run -d -p 8085:8085 watson-nlp-container:v1
 ```
-The gRPC service will be exposed locally on port 8085 at localhost.
+The gRPC endpoint will be exposed on port 8085 at localhost.

 ### 4. Test
-We will test the service using a simple Python client program.
-The client code is under the directory **Watson-NLP-Container/Client**.
-Assuming we start in the Runtime directory:
+Finally, test the service using a simple Python client.
+The client code is under the directory **Watson-NLP/Watson-NLP-Container/Client**.

+Assuming that you are in the Runtime directory:
 ```
 cd ../Client
 ```